gabicfa/web-pages-parser-in-cluster/README.md

 6. product category
 7. display page url

-The identification of product pages is made based on their category, which means that the developed crawler is pointed to a page with the products' category, and it manages to obtain the product pages, linking with possible pagination of the listing.
+The identification of product pages is made based on their category, which means that the developed crawler is pointed to a page with the products' category and manages to obtain the product pages, dealing with possible listing pagination.

 ## URLs Suportadas